AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/spa-page-component.md

 ---
 title: SPA
-seo-title: SPA
+seo-title: SPA Page Component
 description: In een SPA biedt de paginacomponent niet de HTML-elementen van de onderliggende componenten, maar delegeert deze aan het SPA.
 In dit document wordt uitgelegd hoe de paginacomponent van een SPA hierdoor uniek wordt.
-seo-description: In een SPA biedt de paginacomponent niet de HTML-elementen van de onderliggende componenten, maar delegeert deze aan het SPA.
-In dit document wordt uitgelegd hoe de paginacomponent van een SPA hierdoor uniek wordt.
+seo-description: In an SPA the page component doesn't provide the HTML elements of its child components, but instead delegates this to the SPA framework.
+This document explains how this makes the page component of an SPA unique.
 uuid: d444527a-e883-4873-a55b-c2bc140d8d7f
 contentOwner: bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES